jsloop42/license-server/README.md

 ```
 This should run the server at the URL `http://localhost:8080`.
 Open the URL in the browser and you can perform the following actions from the UI.
 * View public key
 * Generate license (a signed string) from the given text message.
 Signing uses the private key.
+(UI in progress)
 * Verify the license by providing the text message and the signed string.
 Verification uses the public key.
+(UI in progress)

 Private key must be kept private and should not be accessible to the users.